 To test the strength of your password, go to ID Support NSW.

 Turn on 2-step authentication

 Add extra security to your MyServiceNSW account by turning on 2-step authentication.
-When activated, we will use 2 steps to verify that it's really you accessing your account.

 Think before you click